 Independent study with a faculty mentor.
 Forty hours a week of studio work.
 To be taken in the term before student's Senior Show.
 Required of all studio art majors.
-O; STAFF
+Prereq: One credit of Art 351.; Note: 1 credit of 390 will be graded after the completion of the student's Senior Show.; STAFF